wju99/reprally-onboarding/README.md

 If insights take more than 2 seconds to load:
 - Add caching so it loads faster
 - Optimize the database query
-- Show a loading animation so they know it's working
+- Show a loading animation with skeleton loader so they know it's working

 ### Test Different Versions